 1. Around the World in 80 Trains (2019) – Monisha Rajesh

-This travelogue follows the author on 45,000 miles of train journeys, through faraway destinations including Korea, Mongolia and Kazakhstan.
+This travelogue follows the author on 45,000 miles of train journeys, through destinations including Korea, Mongolia and Kazakhstan.
 While descriptions of the views will mesmerise, it’s the accounts of fellow passengers that really bring the book to life.
 We’ve all been stuck next to mouth-breathers and man-spreaders on the train – the author’s accounts of those she’s initially irritated, but ultimately charmed by will have you laughing out loud.
-This is just the reminder you need of the glory of train travel while hurtling down the Northern Line with your head in a stranger’s armpit.
+This is just the reminder you need of the glory of train travel while hurtling down the tube with your head in a stranger’s armpit.

 2. Shantaram (2003) – Gregory David Roberts